Seeing whales and dolphins in their ocean homes can be an exhilarating, moving and even life-changing experience.

 - Have adequate safety provisions

-A safe whale watch boat should have an experienced skipper and crew, with appropriate training, licensing and safety equipment.
+A safe whale watch boat will have an experienced operator and crew, with appropriate training, licensing and safety equipment.
 The trip should include a safety briefing for all passengers.

 - Carry out research and support whale conservation